JessicaJuliet/webi/README.md

 * [Bootstrap](https://getbootstrap.com/) was used as the front-end framework
 * [Google Fonts](https://fonts.google.com/) was used to find, sample and import fonts for the logo and website
 * [Font Awesome](https://fontawesome.com/) was used for icons across the website
+* [CKEditor](https://ckeditor.com/) was used to set up a Rich Text Editor in the Heroku admin panel

 ### Tools
 * [Git](https://git-scm.com/) was used as the version control software to add, commit and push code to the GitHub repository